Roshi Paul Genki Kahn

 From 1991-1998 Roshi Kahn directed a Training Center for women going to run farms and for the last ten years she was involved in the management of a therapeutic residence of young learning disabled students in an institution for Vocational Training in Switzerland.
 She is very interested in social projects and spiritually based social engagement with an integrative approach.

-She works as a Priest, Pastoral Counselor, Zen Teacher and Chief Executive Officer for Zen Garland since it was founded in 2010 and lives at the Sanctuary in Airmont.
+She works as a Priest, Pastoral Counselor, Zen Teacher and Chief Executive Officer for Zen Garland since it was founded in 2010 and lives at the Sanctuary in Cornville, AZ.
 She received Dharma Transmission in January 2012.

 Genmitsu is studying the Native American practices with Grandfather Duncan Sings-Alone, Roshi and his wife Priscilla Buffalo Woman Cogan.
 She facilitates a Red Path Zen Group at the Sanctuary.

-Rev. Paul Kisho Stern is a co-founder of Dharma River Zen Community in Winona, MN.
+Sensei Paul Kisho Stern is Spiritual Director of Hosenji Temple and co-founder of Dharma River Zen Community in Winona, MN.
 He is also a co-founder of Miao Kong Martial Arts, co-founder of Manitou Center, a junior instructor in the Plum Blossom kung fu tradition under Tia Sifu Neil McRitchie and Tai Simo Peggy McRitchie of Winnipeg, Manitoba and Sifu Eric Machowski of Minneapolis, MN.
 He is an instructor and disciple within Miao Kong Traditional Martial Arts Association of Taiwan under Lee Chang Ren and Lee Chang Chi.

 Kisho began his interest and study of meditation in the early 1990’s.
 This journey brought him to study with a variety of teachers both in North America and abroad.
 He deepened his connection and study through during his years in Taiwan, where he studied at Bu Dong Shi in Pingdong Province of southern Taiwan.

 Upon returning to Minneapolis, Paul studied Zen Meditation and Buddhist studies at Dharma Field Meditation and Learning Center in Minneapolis under Steve Hagen and Tibetan Buddhism with the Bodhicitta Sangha under Khenpo Sherab Sangpo.
 This journey has lead him to becoming a priest in the tradition of Roshi Paul Genki Kahn and Roshi Monika Genmitu Kahn from Zen Garland Community and Order in New York, where he continues his study and growth in this area of meditation and Zen practice.
 In 2017, Kisho ordained as a Zen Priest under Roshi Paul Genki Kahn, under the lineage of Taisen Maezumi Roshi.
-He is a co-founder of Dharma River Zen Community in Winona, MN.
+He received dharma transmission in September 2018.